 Volunteering opportunities are achieved through a variety of initiatives and activities, from helping develop the landlord report, to focus groups, and community based projects.

-These include "Activate" a community development training course delivered in partnership with Glasgow University, Pitstops personal development programme and

-"Song/Shimmy" which is a regular social event for older residents.
+These include "Activate" a community development training course delivered in partnership with Glasgow University and "Song/Shimmy" which is a regular social event for older residents.

 Value: We are friendly and treat people with respect

 Regulators